-The following are Web Site Links and descriptions of resources that pertain to married women.
-We pray they will minister to your marriage.
+The following are Web Site Married Women Links and descriptions of resources that pertain to married women.
+Above all, we pray they will minister to your marriage.

 • Familylife.com This the web site for the ministry of Family Life Today.
-This is a great ministry and they have a great web site that you could find very helpful.
+This is a great ministry that has a great web site.
+In it they have many articles you can find to be very helpful.
 In particular, if you go into their web site and click into “Articles” and then select “Marriage” you will find an option you can select called “Wives.”
-There you will find a long list of articles you can choose from which you can read.
+There you will find a long list of articles you can read.

 • Happywivesclub.com They’re “searching for at least 1 million happy wives all over the world.
 Those who enjoy being a wife absolutely adore their husband and are still head-over-heels in love.”
 On this web site, you’ll see articles written by Fawn Weaver and others, who will help you to embrace marriage in a positive way!

 • Intentionaltoday.com This web site is put together by Ngina Otiende, a native Kenyan, who now lives in the United States.
 The mission of this web site is to “encourage, equip and inspire early-wed wives to build intentional happily-ever-afters!”
 As Ngina states, “If you are in your early years of marriage and are wondering how to navigate and transition from ‘temporary honeymoon’ to lasting bliss, this blog is for you.
 If you are older in marriage and need refresher tips, insights and thoughts, this blog is for you.
-If you are wondering how to connect the dots when it comes to your personal success, this blog is for you.”
-“Based on personal experience and stories” Ngina “will encourage and challenge you to overcome mindsets and attitudes that stop you from becoming all that God created you to become.”
+Or if you are wondering how to connect the dots when it comes to your personal success, this blog is for you.”

-• Just-moved.org This ministry is committed to the spiritual growth and emotional well-being of women who are going through the transition and adjustment of moving.
-They are committed to strength and minister to the family through Biblical teaching; providing truth, hope and encouragement so they will know and understand the love of Christ.
+• Justmoved.org This ministry is committed to the spiritual growth and emotional well-being of women who are going through the transition and adjustment of moving.
+Additionally, they are committed to strengthen and minister to the family through Biblical teaching; providing truth, hope and encouragement so they will know and understand the love of Christ.
 Using God’s word and His Biblical principles, Just Moved ministers through their Web site, radio broadcasts, teaching materials, books, videos, conferences, speaking engagements, Newsletters, prayer support, and their Moving On After Moving In classes that are currently offered in over two-thirds of the U.S. and in countries throughout the world.

 • Peterswife.com: Peter’s Wife is a great place for women working outside their home culture to connect, encourage and help one another.
 Browse their site and choose the ways that best fit your situation and needs.
 The newsletter is the core of their service.
 For ten years Peter’s Wife was mailed until printing and postage made it too costly.
 The Internet breathed new life into their vision and in May, 2000, Peter’s Wife began again as an email newsletter.
 You can sign up for them on their web site.